Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 What if I encounter a problem during my study that puts my participants at risk?

-If a safety issue, data breach, or other major problem occurs during your study, then you are required to alert the IRB immediately using the Unanticipated Problem Form (.pdf).
+If a safety issue, data breach, or other major problem occurs during your study, then you are required to alert the IRB immediately using the IRB Unanticipated Problem Form (.docx).
 The researcher is required to submit this form within 5 business days of the unanticipated event.